aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >             IObserver<Conversion.Conversion> observer = null)
 > ```

 Starts asynchronously a long-time conversion operation of a web page specified by its URL (*address* parameter).
-Analog of *ConvertAsync* specialized for web pages.
+This method is an analog of the *ConvertAsync* specialized for web pages.